-"We are a U.S. based organization, and we need to detect Office documents that contain sensitive health care information covered by HIPPA that are stored in OneDrive/SharePoint and protect against that information being shared in Teams chat and channel messages and restrict everyone from sharing them with unauthorized third parties".
+"We're a U.S. based organization, and we need to detect Office documents that contain sensitive health care information covered by HIPPA that are stored in OneDrive/SharePoint and to protect against that information being shared in Teams chat and channel messages and restrict everyone from sharing them with unauthorized third parties".

 As you develop a policy design, you'll likely modify and extend the statement.

 Let's break down the example draft statement and map it to DLP policy configuration points.
 This example assumes that you're using an unrestricted DLP admin account and that administrative units aren't configured.

 Be sure you understand the difference between an unrestricted administrator and an administrative unit restricted administrator Administrative units before you start.

 |"We're a U.S. based organization, and we need to detect Office documents that contain sensitive health care information covered by HIPAA...||- What to monitor: Office docs, use the U.S. Health Insurance Act (HIPAA) template - Conditions for a match: (preconfigured but editable) - item contains U.S. SSN and Drug Enforcement Agency (DEA) number, International Classification of Diseases (ICD-9-CM), International Classification of Diseases (ICD-10-CM), content is shared with people outside my organization - drives conversations to clarify the triggering threshold for detection like confidence levels, and instance count (called leakage tolerance).|

 |...that are stored in OneDrive/SharePoint and protect against that information being shared in Teams chat and channel messages...||- Where to monitor: Location scoping by including or excluding OneDrive and SharePoint sites and Teams chat/channel accounts or distribution groups.
 Policy scoping (preview): Full directory|